kernelcrash/msx-rom-and-floppy-emulator/README.md

    a multi-disk game it generally works OK if you press NEXT while the computer is running.

+There is also now a native MSX program (kcmfs) that presents a list of files on the SD card, lets you select one and boot it.
+To use kcmfs you need to copy the menu.rom file to the root of the SD card.
+After a reset of the STM32F4 board it will load menu.rom instead of the first file in the msx directory.
+See the section on KCMFS for more information.

 Copying the firmware to the stm32f407 board
 -------------------------------------------